Dodge County crash in Elba; 4 dead, 1 with life-threatening injuries

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News

+Three of the five people in the pickup truck were pronounced deceased at the scene.
+They included the driver, 19-year-old Luis Gamillo of Sun Prairie, 17-year-old Erik Gamillo Calzada of Sun Prairie and 16-year-old Ivan Herrera from Madison.
+An 18-year-old female passenger, Alix Hernandez of Fall River, later died at UW Hospital.
+A female passenger from the pickup, 18-year-old Joseline Herrera from Madison, was taken to UW Madison Hospital with life-threatening injuries.

+On Tuesday, May 28, Sheriff Dale Schmidt identified the victims involved in the crash.

-The semi was operated by a 57-year-old man from La Farge Wisconsin.
+The semi was operated by a 57-year-old man from La Farge, Wis., identified as Jeffrey Brown.
 He was taken to a hospital in Columbus with minor injuries.

 Assisting at the scene was the Beaver Dam Paramedics, Columbus Fire Department, Life Star EMS, Dodge County Emergency Response Team, the Dodge County Medical Examiner’s Office, and the Dodge County Sheriff Chaplains.